dotnet/csharplang/proposals/csharp-12.0/collection-expressions.md

 * If the target type is an *array*, a *span*, or a type with a *create method*, and the collection expression has a *known length*, the compiler will allocate the underlying storage directly with the expected length.
 If the collection length is not known, an intermediate buffer *may be* used to construct the collection before copying to the target collection instance.

-* *The compiler *may* attempt to determine the length *at runtime* for otherwise unknown length spread elements using the countable properties or using alternatives when the behavior difference is not observable &mdash; for well-known collection types in particular.*
+* *The compiler *may* attempt to determine the length *at runtime* for otherwise unknown length spread elements, by using `ICollection<T>` or `ICollection`, or using alternatives when the behavior difference is not observable &mdash; for well-known collection types in particular.*

 * For each element in order:
   * If the element is an *expression element*, the evaluated expression is assigned to the collection.
   * If the element is a *spread element* then:
     * If the spread element *expression* type implements `IEnumerable<T>`, the interface implementation *may be* used to iterate the items, with each item added to the collection in order.
-    * Otherwise the spread element *expression* is iterated using the applicable `GetEnumerator` instance or extension method, and each item from the enumerator is assigned to the collection in order.
+    * Otherwise, the spread element *expression* is iterated using the applicable `GetEnumerator` instance or extension method, and each item from the enumerator is assigned to the collection in order.
     * *The compiler *may* use alternatives for copying items from the spread element *expression* when the behavior difference is not observable &mdash; when copying between well-known collection types in particular.*

 ## Empty collection literal